positron48/svg2stl/README.md

 - **Windows**: Simply double-click the exe file
 - **macOS/Linux**: Make the file executable (`chmod +x svg2stl-*`) and then run it through the terminal

+> **Note for Windows users**: Some antivirus software, including Windows Defender, may falsely flag the executable as malicious.
+This is a common issue with Python applications compiled into standalone executables.
+The application is safe to use, but if you're concerned, you have these options:
+> 1. Add an exception in your antivirus for the svg2stl-windows.exe file
+> 2. Run the script directly from source code (see Option 2 below)

 > **Note for Linux users**: The binaries are compiled on older Linux systems (Ubuntu 20.04) for maximum compatibility with most distributions.
 If you still encounter errors, please use the source code method below.

 ### Option 2: Run from Source Code